zfcampus/zf-hal/README.md

 #### `ZF\Hal\Collection`

-`Collection` is responsible for modeling general collections as HAL collections.
+`Collection` is responsible for modeling general collections as HAL collections, and composing relational links.

 #### `ZF\Hal\Entity`

-`Entity` is responsible for modeling general purpose entities and plain objects as HAL entities.
+`Entity` is responsible for modeling general purpose entities and plain objects as HAL entities, and composing relational links.

 #### `ZF\Hal\Link\Link`

-`Link\Link` is responsible for modeling a link in HAL.
-The `Link\Link` class also has a `factory()` method that can take an array of information as an argument to produce valid `Link\Link` instances.
+`Link` is responsible for modeling a relational link.
+The `Link` class also has a static `factory()` method that can take an array of information as an argument to produce valid `Link` instances.

 #### `ZF\Hal\Link\LinkCollection`

-`LinkCollection` is a model responsible for aggregating a collection of `Link\Link`.
+`LinkCollection` is a model responsible for aggregating a collection of `Link` instances.

 #### `ZF\Hal\Metadata\Metadata`

-`Metadata\Metadata` is responsible for collecting all the necessary dependencies, hydrators and other information necessary to create HAL entities, links, or collections.
+`Metadata` is responsible for collecting all the necessary dependencies, hydrators and other information necessary to create HAL entities, links, or collections.

 #### `ZF\Hal\Metadata\MetadataMap`

-`Metadata\MetadataMap` aggregates an array of service/class name keyed `Metadata\Metadata`
-instances to be used in producing HAL entities, links, or collections.
+The `MetadataMap` aggregates an array of class name keyed `Metadata` instances to be used in producing HAL entities, links, or collections.

 ### Controller Plugins

 #### `ZF\Hal\Plugin\Hal` (a.k.a. `Hal`)

-This controller plugin is responsible for providing controllers the facilities to generate HAL data models based on both configuration and through calling the various factory methods.
+This class operates both as a view helper and as a controller plugin.
+It is responsible for providing controllers the facilities to generate HAL data models, as well as rendering relational links and HAL data structures.

 ### View Layer